 Common academic accommodations include, but are not limited to: exam modifications or adjustments, note-takers, readers, scribes, taped textbooks, alternate print formats, assistive technology, course substitutions, priority registration, recorded lectures, and classroom relocations.

-- Policies and procedures for the most commonly requested accommodations at ASU are included in this handbook.
+- Policies and procedures for the most commonly requested accommodations at Adams State are included in this handbook.

 Accommodation is not required if

 - it would create a direct threat to the health and safety of others

 - it would require a substantial change in an essential element of the program or a substantial alteration in the manner in which services are provided